 In the mood for a conspiracy theory?
-The menu is vast: Obama’s birth certificate, Putin’s election, the landing on the moon, Area 51, Michael Jackson’s mysterious death.
+The menu is vast: Russian hackers, Trump’s election, the landing on the moon, Area 51.
 But I have a biggie: the rise of Christianity.
 The growth of the world’s largest faith seems obvious now, with the benefit of hindsight and churches dotting every other corner (almost literally, here in Rome at least.)
 But if you look closer, the historic rise of the Christian faith seems more enigmatic than Swiss bank accounts: how could such a faith grow after the death of its leader?
 How do you explain Christian success after Christ’s failure?

 If you look at it realistically, Jesus was a very unattractive messiah to believe in.
 He was a peasant who lived in an obscure corner of the Roman Empire.
 He offered eternal life but died tragically, executed like the worst criminals, like someone on an electric chair today.
 So why didn’t Christianity die with the death of its leader?
 What relaunched the Christian movement and drove its growth?
 What moved people to believe in Jesus after he was crucified?